The last four years have been long ones.

-These are the ones that surprise you sometimes.
+These are the expenses that surprise you sometimes.
 And when I say “Big”, I mean over $2,000 BIG.
 Examples include a new roof on your house (more on that one later), needing to replace a furnace, or needing a new used car.

 Just this weekend, I was swimming in a financial stew.
 I woke up Saturday to a text from one of our tenants that the heat had gone out.
 They are tough cookies and were sitting through 52 degrees on a -10F sunny day waiting for me to get back to them.
 Should’ve left my ringer on…

-I knew that the furnace at rental C was probably going to the be first among our properties needing replacement.
+I knew that the furnace at rental C was probably going to be first among our properties needing replacement.
 I just hadn’t planned on it THIS YEAR.

 So I get over there, toting along a couple of space heaters and a few tools.
 I get the cover off the furnace and run through the restart sequence.
 It’s not working at all.
 The old girl just makes a humming noise.
 It turns out the inducer motor has failed.
 Dammit.

 I got my furnace guy on the phone and luckily he can get the part for the over-20-year-old-beast.
 Best of all, he can be there by noon.